The Selenium Library

 Click the browser’s "back" button.

-Click the element pointed by xpath. optional: timeout milliseconds to wait for the element to become clickable.
+Click the element pointed by selectors. optional: timeout milliseconds to wait for the element to become clickable.
 Defaults to the value specified by the selenium.implicit-wait configuration key (normally 500 msec).

 sn.close()